Henil-Patel12/Loan-Performance-Prediction-Analysis/README.md

 ## 🌟 Acknowledgments

-Special thanks to the open-source community and the datasets provided by LendingClub for enabling this project.
+Special thanks to the open-source community and the datasets provided by https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset/data for enabling this project.

 ---